 Virginia's Court of Appeals increased from 11 to 17 judges in 2021.

-As of 2022, eighteen of the hundred highest-income counties in the United States, including the two highest, were located in Northern Virginia.
+As of 2022, eighteen of the hundred highest-income counties in the United States are located in Northern Virginia.

-As of 2022, the Hampton Roads area is the 44th-largest media market in the United States, Richmond-Petersburg is 56th, and Roanoke-Lynchburg is 71st according to Nielsen Media Research.
+As of 2022, the Hampton Roads area was the 44th-largest media market in the United States, the Richmond-Petersburg area was 56th, and Roanoke-Lynchburg was 71st according to Nielsen Media Research.

 As of the 2022–23 school year, Virginia's K–7 schools had a student–teacher ratio of 12.41:1, and 12.52:1 for grades 8–12.

-During the 2022-2023 winter season, much of Virginia had no measurable snow and saw below-average snowfalls.
+During the 2022-2023 winter season much of Virginia had no measurable snow.

 In 2022, 92.1% of high school students in Virginia graduated on-time after four years, and 91.3% of adults over the age 25 had their high school diploma.

-In 2022, approximately 714,100 Virginians were directly employed by government agencies, constituting almost 17% of all employees in the state.
+In 2022, approximately 714,100 Virginians were directly employed by government agencies, constituting almost 17% of the state's total employment.

-In 2022, the Thomas Jefferson High School for Science and Technology was ranked as the top-rated high school in the country.
+In 2022, the Thomas Jefferson High School for Science and Technology was the top-rated high school in the country.

 In 2022, the estimated export value of computer chips was $740 million.